 Why this programme?

-This specialisation is designed to give you both practical experience and research opportunities in fields related to financial management.
+This specialisation in Financial Management is designed to give you both practical experience and research opportunities in fields related to financial management.
 Throughout the programme, you will gain insight into issues including international corporate investment and financing.
-Benefits include:
+Benefits include

 The specialisation is run by the Department of Business Studies, home to researchers who lead their fields in the areas of corporate entrepreneurship, industrial marketing, institutional analysis, international business and more.
 You will also benefit from Sweden's stellar reputation for social responsibility - values that inform all of our Master's programmes.

 Student profile Our current students can be described as the following:

 interested in a deeper understanding of issues related to core of business: "Accounting is the language of business" and financial markets.

 The programme leads to a Master of Science in Business and Economics (120 credits) with Business Studies as the main field of study.
 If you choose to finish your studies after one year with a 15-credit thesis you will receive a Master of Science in Business and Economics (60 credits).

 Name: Filip Simonsson

 What made you choose this programme and what did you study before?